BitcoinDesign/Guide/guide/how-it-works/private-key-management/introduction.md

 ### [Multi-key]({{ '/guide/how-it-works/private-key-management/multi-key/' | relative_url }})

-A wallet that is managed by multiple independent keys of which at least one is stored on a separate device from the wallet application.
+A wallet that is managed by multiple independent keys, of which at least one is stored on a separate device from the wallet application.
 The keys can be owned by one person, or several people in a shared setup.

 ---